BrianNguyen0116/ByteSized/README.md

 If you're not using an IDE, there is an executable jar file in the front-most directory capable of running the program.
 It is named ByteSized.jar.

-When launching the program, the two accounts available are:
+When launching the program, the two accounts available are: [Username: test Password: test] and [Username: admin Password: nimda]
-Username: test
-Password: test

-Username: admin
-Password: nimda

 Using these accounts will allow the user to interact with the ordering GUI.